nerdmaennchen/qrqma/README.md

 If you love Jinja but miss using it from C++, you might love qrqma as well.

 The motivation behind qrqma is to bring the ease of dynamic content generation from Jinja (or django) to the world of C++.
-Below is an analogous minimal template example to the [one the Jinja documentation](https://jinja.palletsprojects.com/en/2.10.x/templates/#synopsis).
+Below is an analogous minimal template example to the [one in the Jinja documentation](https://jinja.palletsprojects.com/en/2.10.x/templates/#synopsis).
-The difference to the Jinja example is that within a qrqma template you cannot access members of an object.
+The biggest difference to the Jinja example is that within a qrqma template you cannot access members of an object.
 Therefore the functions ``href`` and ``caption`` need to be provided.
+The reason for this is C++'s lack of runtime reflection. qrqma is an attempt to get a template engine as far as possible in C++ (with type safety!).

 ~~~C++
 #include <iostream>